swiftlang/swift/docs/Literals.rst

 ---------------------------------------

 Array and dictionary literals don't have a Builtin*Convertible form.
 Instead, they just always use a variadic list of elements (``T...``) in the array case and (key, value) tuples in the dictionary case.
-A variadic list is always exposed using the standard library's Slice type, so there is no separate step to jump through.
+A variadic list is always exposed using the standard library's Array type, so there is no separate step to jump through.

-The default array literal type is always Slice, and the default dictionary literal type is always Dictionary.
+The default array literal type is always Array, and the default dictionary literal type is always Dictionary.

 String interpolations are a bit different: they try to individually convert each element of the interpolation to the type that adopts StringInterpolationConvertible, then calls the variadic ``convertFromStringInterpolation`` to put them all together.
 The default type for an interpolated literal without context is also ``StringLiteralType``.